 Considerable thought, planning and preparation goes into utilising our support staff to ensure children achieve the best outcomes, gain independence and are prepared for adulthood from the earliest possible age.
-Support staff are deployed to classes on a basis of pupil need.
+Support staff are deployed to classes on the basis of pupil need.
 Children who have EHCP's will receive some additional support in class to ensure outcomes and provision are in place.
 EHCP's are maintained and applied for in line with Local Authority advice.
-The new Barnsley EHCP hub is now used for applications and annual reviews of EHCP's.
+The Barnsley EHCP hub is used for applications and annual reviews of EHCP's as well as the Sheffield LEA procedures when appropriate.
 Children with high and complex needs are supported through this process and are in receipt of High Needs Funding (Range Funding).
 EHCP Annual Reviews ensure that the provision and needs accurately reflect the pupil presentation in school.
-Parental partnership and coproduction, along with pupil voice are crucial in the application process, review and maintenance of EHCP's.
+Parental partnership and co-production, along with pupil voice are crucial in the application process, review and maintenance of EHCP's.
 We work collaboratively with outside agencies also to ensure the best possible outcomes for pupils who require or have EHCP's.
 Our SEND Budget shows our commitment to Inclusion and provision for all pupils.